The Cluelessness Objection

 Conclusion

 There is reason to doubt whether concerns about cluelessness really present an objection to utilitarianism at all.
 Cluelessness may just be a sad implication of the circumstances in which we find ourselves.
 But considerations of expected value, mediated via plausible heuristics, may continue to guide us nonetheless.
 We might reasonably take near-term expected value at face value, even if we’ve no idea about the long-term consequences of the acts in question.
 Moreover, even if long-term cluelessness swamps near-term expected value, there may still be some options—like working to reduce existential risk—that have appreciably positive long-run expected value.
-So utilitarianism need not leave us entirely clueless about how to act, after all.
+So utilitarianism does not leave us entirely clueless about how to act, after all.

 How to Cite This Page

 Chappell, R.Y.
 (2023).
 The Cluelessness Objection.
 In R.Y.
-Chappell, D. Meissner, and W. MacAskill (eds.), Introduction to Utilitarianism, <https://www.utilitarianism.net/objections-to-utilitarianism/cluelessness>, accessed .
+Chappell, D. Meissner, and W. MacAskill (eds.), An Introduction to Utilitarianism, <https://www.utilitarianism.net/objections-to-utilitarianism/cluelessness>, accessed .

 Want to make the world a better place?